St. Patrick’s Day is an exciting holiday to celebrate with kids!

 Here are the supplies you will need to create this fine motor St. Patty’s Day craft:

 - green liquid watercolor paint OR water with green food dye

-First, an adult will draw shamrock shapes on a piece of cardstock paper.
+First, an adult will draw shamrock shapes on a piece of cardstock paper or a paper plate.
 Older children may be able to do this step independently, too.

 Put the cardstock in a box lid or rimmed tray.
 Invite children to pinch a bit of salt to sprinkle over the wet glue.
 Repeat until all of the glue is covered.